hckmd/hckmd.github.io/projects/dashboard-study.md

                         <figure class="figure">
                             <img
                                 class="figure-img img-fluid highlight-img border border-secondary" src = "{{ site.baseurl | append: '/projects/images/lads/dashboard-study-simple-lad.png' }}"
-                                alt="An image of a simple learning analytics dashboard, which has charts with a student's assignment scores, a predicted score and recommendations to improve their learning"
+                                alt="A simple learning analytics dashboard, which has charts with a student's assignment scores, a predicted score and recommendations to improve their learning"
                             >
-                            <figcaption class="figure-caption text-center">An example of a simple LAD, which has charts with a student's assignment scores, a predicted score and recommendations to improve their learning</figcaption>
+                            <figcaption class="figure-caption text-center text-dark">An example of a simple LAD, which has charts with a student's assignment scores, a predicted score and recommendations to improve their learning</figcaption>
                         </figure>
                     </div>
                 </div>